Images and photon regions of continuous photon sphere spacetime: Self-gravitating isotropic spherically symmetric spacetime with CPS

 Therefore,

 and

 From Eqs. \eqref{g}, \eqref{rho} and \eqref{p}, we know

-Based on this metric, we can calculate the Ricci scalar and the Kretschmann scalar, and find that they are both divergent at $r=0$.
-Hence a CPS core extending to $r_- = 0$ corresponds to a naked singularity.
+Based on this metric, we can calculate the Ricci scalar and the Kretschmann scalar, and find that they are both divergent when $r$ tends to $0$.
+Hence a CPS core extending to $r_- \rightarrow 0$ corresponds to a naked singularity.

 Suppose that the outer edge of CPS, $r_+$, is also the outer edge of the self-gravitating matter, which means the region beyond $r_+$ is vacuum.
-Then
+Then the pressure-less surface boundary condition can be written by

 Therefore,

 and